BrandynLo/OCI_WebHosting_Terraform/README.md

 | **Principle of Least Privilege** | Web files owned by `www-data`<br>Minimal packages installed                                                                                       |
 | **SSH Access**               | Only your public key (`~/.ssh/my_oci_key.pub`) is authorized – password authentication is impossible                                                |

-### Result
-You get a **production-grade, auto-patched, zero-info-leak web server** .
-I plan on implementing HTTPS at a later time.

 # Step 1.
 Clone the repository: